Carry On (Fun song)

-"Carry On" is a song by American indie pop band fun.
-It was released on October 23, 2012 as the third single off their second album, Some Nights.
+"Carry On" is a song by American pop rock band Fun.
+It was released on October 23, 2012, as the third single off their second album, Some Nights.
 The song was written by the band members, Nate Ruess, Andrew Dost, Jack Antonoff, alongside the album's producer, Jeff Bhasker.

 Composition

 "Carry On" has been called "a song about perseverance in hard times", which is supported by a rock-anthem sound written in F major and composed in 12/8 time.
 The song begins with Ruess singing with faint vocals, as he confronts a potential suicide.
 Ruess's quiet vocals are eventually reinforced by a large chorus and band member Jack Antonoff's guitar-playing.
 The narrator takes refuge in a bar alongside his friends, who begin to contemplate the mortality of the people close to them.
 Antonoff delivers a short, 20-second "Slash-type wailing" guitar solo, which appears over two and a half minutes into the song.